gatsbyjs/gatsby/docs/docs/conceptual/gatsby-for-ecommerce.md

 From a conversion perspective, Gatsby’s lightning-fast performance is a huge win: Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, prefetching resources, and more to ensure your site is fully optimized.

-And with Gatsby’s pre-built integrations, it can pull data in from all of these sources (Shopify, plus Wordpress, Contentful, Yotpo, etc) and make it available for the React components.
+And with Gatsby’s pre-built integrations, it can pull data in from all of these sources (Shopify, plus WordPress, Contentful, Yotpo, etc) and make it available for the React components.

 ### Specific e-commerce development considerations